 This makes me very sad.
 There are so many things right with the playhouse, things that are missing in education these days.
 Imagination, thoughtful quiet time, and changes in perspective.

-My only remedy was to get up extra early this morning, get Liza dressed, and take her up to play on the playhouse before it (maybe) goes away.
-She had so much fun!
+My only remedy was to get up extra early this morning, get you dressed, and take you up to play on the playhouse before it (maybe) goes away.
+You had so much fun!
 I looked at every inch of it, from the plaque Laurel put on after Great Grandpa Lowell died to the railing on the stairs, rubbed by hundreds of tiny hands.

 When it was time for us to go, I cried a bit and said goodbye to yet another old friend.